rustyio/sync/README.markdown

 `sync:stop()`.
 You can then restart the application with a new state using `sync:go()`

 If, however, you would rather pause `sync` so that it will not update anything during some period, you can pause the scanner with `sync:pause()`.
-You might do this while upgrading you wish not to have immediately loaded until everything is complete.
+You might do this while upgrading and you wish not to have immediately loaded until everything is complete.
 Calling `sync:go()` once again will unpause the scanner.

 Bear in mind that running `pause()` will not stop files that are currently